 Alcohol Culture in the Military

-To quantify this, the article “Substance Use Disorders in Military Veterans: Prevalence and Treatment Challenges” quotes the national Survey on Drug Use and Health, which reports that 56.6% of military vets reported alcohol use in the previous month, as compared to 50.8% in the civilian population.
+To quantify this, the article “Substance Use Disorders in Military Veterans: Prevalence and Treatment Challenges”3 quotes the National Survey on Drug Use and Health, which reports that 56.6% of military vets reported alcohol use in the previous month, as compared to 50.8% in the civilian population.
 Further vets engaged in heavy drinking at a rate of 7.5% to 6.5% of the general population.
 Alcohol abuse is higher among veterans or military personnel 18-25 than among the civilian population, and the rate of Alcohol Use Syndrome is 10.5% among males and 4.8% among females.

-The article “Substance Use…” illuminates the idea that many military personnel suffer from emotional disturbances of some kind, including depression or trauma from an abusive relationship that had been present in their personal lives.
+The article “Substance Use…”3 illuminates the idea that many military personnel suffer from emotional disturbances of some kind, including depression or trauma from an abusive relationship that had been present in their personal lives.
 A lot of young people join the military to remove themselves from these situations, yet the psychological effects remain.
 These can be made worse by PTSD or less severe emotional trauma often present in military scenarios.

 Frequently, alcohol abuse is accompanied by PTSD or depression, or other similar conditions.
 A complicated web is created in which, temporarily, the alcohol can appear to be a cure for these other negative feelings.
-In fact, veterans often turn to drinking specifically in response to negative memories.
+In fact, veterans often turn to drink, specifically in response to negative memories.
 Multiple tours of combat duty increase the likelihood of abuse of any substance, including alcohol.

 Dangers of Alcohol Use

 There is only an extent to which the various studies isolate alcohol’s impact on suicides apart from other drugs.
-One study that does so was conducted by researchers at the University of Michigan.
+One study that does so was conducted by researchers at the University of Michigan7.
 One devastating point in this study is that, overall, twenty veterans take their own life per day, which is much higher than the general population.
 Overall, the substances most correlated with suicide were sedatives and opioids.
-Yet, the authors of this study drilled down a bit further.
-They found that when one corrected for issues such as age and mental health issues (meaning focusing specifically on substances) only alcohol and opioids caused greater risk of suicide.
+The authors of this study drilled down a bit further.
+They found that when one corrected for issues such as age and mental health issues (meaning focusing specifically on substances) only alcohol and opioids caused a greater risk of suicide.

 It is also true that only opioids and alcohol—not sedatives—increased the chances of suicide among women.